Healthdirect Free Australian health advice you can count on.

 What happens after a tracheostomy?

-After surgery, nurses may need to suction mucous out of the tube.
+After surgery, nurses may need to suction mucus out of the tube.
 Physiotherapists can help keep the lungs clear of mucus, and speech therapists can help with swallowing and speaking.

 The tracheostomy tube needs to be changed regularly.
-People who go home with a tracheostomy might be given instructions on how to care for and change the tracheostomy tube.
-Sometimes they need to come back to hospital to have the tube changed.
+When you go home with a tracheostomy, your health team will give you instructions on how to care for it, as well as what to do in an emergency.
+You may need to come back to hospital to have the tube changed or you your health team may teach you how to change your own or your child's tube at home.

 What are the risks and side effects of tracheostomy?